ropensci/roweb3/content/blog/2026-04-13-reviser/index.md

 Those revisions matter because they can change the narrative around turning points, policy mistakes, and forecast performance.

 `reviser` is an R package for working with these vintage datasets directly.
+A vintage dataset records multiple published versions of the same time series, so you can compare what was known at each release date with what was reported later.
 It gives you a consistent workflow to:

 - reshape release vintages between wide and tidy formats;